presindent/coddit.nvim/README.md

 ## Roadmap

-- [ ] Implement support for Ollama.
+- [ ] Implement actions and CLI interaction.
 - [ ] Implement support for browser-based chatbots like ChatGPT.

 ## Similar Plugins

-This plugin is inspired by [llm.nvim](https://github.com/melbaldove/llm.nvim).
+This plugin is inspired by [llm.nvim](https://github.com/melbaldove/llm.nvim) by [melbaldove](https://github.com/melbaldove).